 Superstitions and Celebrations: Halloween History in Chronicling America

 It’s time for spirits, fairies, ghosts, and ghouls!
 Halloween originated in the ancient Celtic festival of the dead Samhain (“summer’s end”) and later Christian celebrations of martyrs and saints (“All Saints Day” or “All Hallows”).
+These festivals involved commemoration of the dead and celebration of the final harvest of the year.
 The historic newspapers in Chronicling America show that in the 19th and early 20th centuries Americans both disparaged and delighted in, and ultimately borrowed from, old world traditions involving the supernatural, divination, and trickery.

 Chronicling America is a freely accessible web site providing information about and access to historic United States newspapers published between 1690 and 1963.
 To date, 11.3 million pages representing 39 states and one territory and the District of Columbia are available on the site, with more being added all the time.
 Chronicling America is produced through the National Digital Newspaper Program, a partnership between the National Endowment for the Humanities, the Library of Congress, and state projects.
 NEH awards enable states to select and digitize newspapers that represent their historical, cultural, and geographic diversity, and to contribute essays containing background information about each newspaper and its historical context.
 The Library of Congress unifies all content provided by states and permanently maintains the digital information.
 Chronicling America is freely available on the internet, and users may search the millions of digitized pages and consult a national newspaper directory to identify newspaper titles available in all types of formats.

 Old Country Relics?